Ujjwalprajapati16/Merchly/server/README.md

 }
 ```

-### Remove from Wishlist
+### Remove from Wishlist (by Item ID)
 **DELETE** `/api/v1/wishlist/remove/:itemId`

-Remove a product from the user's wishlist.
+Remove a specific item from the wishlist using its unique item ID.

 **Headers:**
 ```